COVID-19 and Dixon Transition Society

 If you or someone you know is in need of our services, you can always call our 24-hour intake line at 604-298-3454.
 If you are in danger, please call 911.

 As of June 1, 2020, some volunteer activities are resuming under enhanced protocols.
-Recruiting and onboarding new volunteers are on hold, but if you are interested in volunteering when restrictions are lifted, get in touch.
+As of July 15, we are also beginning to recruit new volunteers.
+If you are interested in supporting our work by volunteering, get in touch.

 How can I help?

 First of all, thank you so much for your interest in supporting Dixon during these uncertain times.
 We are so encouraged to see how willing and generous the community can be, even now.

 Go the #DistanceForDixon as part of the Scotiabank Charity Challenge.